Learning Outcomes

 Introduction

 Business records are a frequent source of evidence in both civil and criminal cases.
-The Federal Rules of Evidence provide a specific exception to the hearsay rule for business records, but only if strict fundamental requirements are met.
+The Federal Rules of Evidence provide a specific exception to the hearsay rule for business records, but only if strict admissibility requirements are met.
 Understanding when and how business records are admissible is essential for the MBE.

 Key Term: Hearsay